PROROTN25/TryHackMe_Writeups/README.md

 This repository demonstrates my hands-on cybersecurity learning and problem-solving approach.

 ## Disclaimer
-These writeups are based on retired or publicly available rooms.
+These writeups are based on retired or publicly available TryHackMe rooms.
-For educational purposes only.
+All content is shared strictly for educational and learning purposes only.